 The equation for direct variation describes a consistent proportional relationship where one quantity changes in direct response to another.
-Consider this: this mathematical model, often introduced in algebra and reinforced across physics and economics, allows us to predict outcomes, scale quantities, and interpret real-world behaviors with clarity.
+This mathematical model, often introduced in algebra and reinforced across physics and economics, allows us to predict outcomes, scale quantities, and interpret real-world behaviors with clarity.
 Understanding this equation builds a foundation for analyzing rates, ratios, and functions that increase or decrease in tandem.

 Introduction to Direct Variation